-Each valid DHCP response contains options that provide the TCP/IP settings that the Management Card needs to operate on a network, and other information that affects the operation of the Management Card.
+Each valid DHCP response contains options that provide the TCP/IP settings that the NMC needs to operate on a network, and other information that affects the operation of the NMC.

 Vendor Specific Information (option 43).
-The Management Card uses this option in a DHCP response to determine whether the DHCP response is valid.
-This option contains up to two APC-specific options in a TAG/LEN/DATA format: the APC Cookie and the Boot Mode Transition.
+The NMC uses this option in a DHCP response to determine whether the DHCP response is valid.
+This option contains an option in a TAG/LEN/DATA format, called the APC Cookie.
+This is disabled by default.

-APC Cookie.
+• APC Cookie.
 Tag 1, Len 4, Data "1APC"

-Option 43 communicates to the Management Card that a DHCP server is configured to service APC devices.
-By default, this DHCP response option must contain the APC cookie for the Management Card to accept the lease.
+Option 43 communicates to the NMC that a DHCP server is configured to service devices.